-NAOS manage three Listed Investment Companies (LICs), the NAOS Emerging Opportunities Company (ASX: NCC), the NAOS Absolute Opportunities Company (ASX: NAC) and the NAOS Small Cap Opportunities Company (ASX:NSC).
+NAOS manage three Listed Investment Companies (LICs), the NAOS Emerging Opportunities Company (ASX: NCC), the NAOS Ex-50 Opportunities Company Limited (ASX: NAC) and the NAOS Small Cap Opportunities Company (ASX:NSC).

 LICs are a viable and well established alternative to managed funds and direct equity holdings as they provide investors with a great way to achieve diversification whilst providing the transparency and ease of administration of a listed security.

 The key characteristics of LICs that we believe make them an attractive investment alternative include: